ibm-messaging/mq-container/docs/developer-config.md

 ## Web Console

 By default the MQ Advanced for Developers image will start the IBM MQ Web Console that allows you to administer your Queue Manager running on your container.
-When the web console has been started, you can access it by opening a web browser and navigating to https://<Container IP>:9443/ibmmq/console.
-Where <Container IP> is replaced by the IP address of your running container.
+When the web console has been started, you can access it by opening a web browser and navigating to `https://<Container IP>:9443/ibmmq/console`.
+Where `<Container IP>` is replaced by the IP address of your running container.

 When you navigate to this page you may be presented with a security exception warning.
 This happens because, by default, the web console creates a self-signed certificate to use for the HTTPS operations.
 This certificate is not trusted by your browser and has an incorrect distinguished name.